YourOnly-One/content/snoworld/en-ph/blog/reviews/2021/20210117-lovestruck-in-the-city-2020.md

 alternatenames = ["Lovestruck in the City"] sameas = ["https://en.wikipedia.org/wiki/Lovestruck_in_the_City", "https://www.imdb.com/title/tt13394544"]
 countryoforigin = "Korea"
-description = "《Lovestruck in the City》 is a short story or short form romantic comedy drama which depicts real love stories of young people as they live in a huge busy city.
-It stars 《Ji Chan Wook》 and 《Kim Ji Won》.
-The series is also the first part of the multi-series entitled 《City Couple's Way of Love》." datepublished = "2020-12-22" categories = ["Romance", "Drama", "Comedy"]
+description = "«Lovestruck in the City» is a short story or short form romantic comedy drama which depicts real love stories of young people as they live in a huge busy city.
+It stars «Ji Chan Wook» and «Kim Ji Won».
+The series is also the first part of the multi-series entitled «City Couple's Way of Love»." datepublished = "2020-12-22" categories = ["Romance", "Drama", "Comedy"]